suizokukan/katal/README.md

                                               the files stored in SOURCE_PATH.
-    o  fill_select__checks()                : final checks at the end of fill_select() o  get_disk_free_space()                : return the available space on disk o  get_filename_and_extension()         : return (filename_no_extension, extension)
+    o  fill_select__checks()                : final checks at the end of fill_select() o  get_disk_free_space()                : return the available space on disk o  get_database_fullname()              : return the full name of the db stored in ARGS.targetpath o  get_filename_and_extension()         : return (filename_no_extension, extension)
     o  get_logfile_fullname()               : return the logfile fullname. o  goodbye()                            : display the goodbye message